Get E-Book

 Parsing

-For every import statement, Node then resolves the specifier to a URL (more on URL-based resolution later), loads that module's source, and parses it too.
-This is recursive.
-If a.js imports b.js which imports c.js, all three are fetched and parsed before anything runs.
+Each recorded import then leads Node to resolve the specifier to a URL, load that dependency's source, and parse it as well.
+The process is recursive.
+If a.js imports b.js, and b.js imports c.js, all three modules are fetched and parsed before any of their top-level code runs.

-The output of Phase 1 is a module graph - a directed graph where each node is a parsed module and each edge is an import relationship.
-Every module in the graph has been fetched and parsed, but none have been executed.
+The result of this phase is a module graph: a directed graph whose nodes are parsed modules and whose edges are import relationships.
+At this point every module in the graph has been discovered and parsed, but none has been evaluated.

 Instantiation

-Then, for every import in the graph, the engine creates a live reference from the importer's imported name to the exporter's export slot.
-The two become linked.
-When module A imports count from module B, A's count identifier is wired directly to B's count export slot.
-They point to the same memory location.
+The engine then connects every import to the corresponding export slot.
+If module A imports count from module B, A's local count binding is wired to B's exported count slot.
+They are not two variables holding copied values.
+They are references to the same binding.

 // b.js